 So it could be helpful, but that being said, since caffeine is a diuretic (so this would be for anything w/caffeine in it, like Red Bull, other energy drinks, etc.) it would dehydrate you, and that’s potentially dangerous when exercising as you’re already losing fluids.

-Really I wouldn’t recommend it, it’s risky combination (and I know from experience, it’ll make you feel like crap)… but if you do use caffeine for energy when exercising, make sure to also drink a sports drink or something that will replace the electrolytes, as not to make yourself sick.posted about 5 years ago
+Really I wouldn’t recommend it, it’s risky combination (and I know from experience, it’ll make you feel like crap)… but if you do use caffeine for energy when exercising, make sure to also drink a sports drink or something that will replace the electrolytes, as not to make yourself sick.posted over 5 years ago

 This article from yesterday’s New York Times talks about caffeine use.
 I’m a runner and I have friends who make a point of drinking coffee or tea the morning of a race.